Heart Attack Symptoms Common In Women

 Both men and women can have the "classic" or well-known symptoms of heart attack like cold sweats, crushing chest pains, and a sudden lightheadedness.
-But some less typical symptoms like pain in the abdomen, neck, jaw, or back, fatigue for hours or days before the attack, shortness of breath, and nausea are said to be more common in women.
-However, this doesn't mean that you should ignore them if you're a man.
+But some less typical symptoms like pain in the abdomen, neck, jaw, or back, fatigue for hours or days before the attack, shortness of breath either accompanying the chest pain or appearing alone, and nausea are more common in women.
+However, this doesn't mean that men should ignore these symptoms.

 It’s critically important to recognize the signs of a heart attack because most treatments for clogged arteries – the chief cause of heart attacks – work best within an hour after a heart attack begins.
 And getting emergency medical attention could mean the difference between life and death.
 Here are the common heart attack symptoms in men and in women.